Sorry, you need to enable JavaScript to visit this website.

 Numbers

 There are special constables in all 43 Home Office police forces and the British Transport Police.
-Latest official figures show that, as of 31 March 2021, there were 9,174 special constables across Home Office police forces.
+Latest official figures show that, as of 31 March 2025, there were 5,534 special constables serving across Home Office police forces, with a further 241 serving in the British Transport Police.

 Powers

-The Special Constabulary is unique among policing volunteers in that its officers have full police powers and directly supplement the regular service.
-Special constables are warranted constables, with all the powers of a regular police officer.
+The Special Constabulary is unique among policing volunteers in that its officers have full police powers and directly supplement the regular service as warranted constables, with all the powers of a regular police officer.
+They are required to maintain the highest professional standards, in line with the policing Code of Ethics, to uphold the law and achieve the best outcomes in a wide range of potential situations and incidents.

 Recruitment and eligibility